cresset-template/cresset/README.md

 PYTHON_VERSION=3.9
 MAGMA_VERSION=115                  # Must match CUDA version.
 MKL_MODE=include                   # For Intel CPUs.
-BUILD_MODE=include                 # Whether to build PyTorch from source.
 ```

-6. Edit requirements in `reqs/apt-train.requirements.txt` and `reqs/pip-train.requirements.txt`.
+7. Edit requirements in `reqs/apt-train.requirements.txt` and `reqs/pip-train.requirements.txt`.
 These contain project package dependencies.
 The `apt` requirements are designed to resemble an
 ordinary Python `requirements.txt` file.

-7. Run `make up` to start the service.
+8. Run `make up` to start the service.
 If `BUILD_MODE=include`, this may take a while.
 The `make` commands are defined in the `Makefile` and target the `full` service by default.
 Please read the `Makefile` for implementation details and usage.

-8. Run `make exec` to enter the interactive container environment.
+9. Run `make exec` to enter the interactive container environment.
 Then start coding.

 ## _Raison d'Être_